Local Birding Areas

 Cairns 1hr 30 mins

-The time is the same whether you go via Mareeba on the inland route or along the coast.
+The time is about the same whether you go via Mareeba on the inland route or along the coast.